Summa cum laude is a Latin phrase used to distinguish honors within the school system. The literal English translation means “with greatest honors.”

 Magna cum laude, which, when translated, means “with great/greater honors,” indicates that recipients of this distinction have completed or accomplished more academically than students receiving a cum laude distinction.
 Across North America, graduates with a magna cum laude distinction are usually within the top 10% to 15% of their graduating class.

 Summa cum laude is a Latin phrase, associated with the highest honorary academic distinction a graduating student can receive.
-Within a highly competitive financial employment marketplace, students receiving any Latin honor – especially that of summa cum laude – gives them an advantage over their competition.
+Within a highly competitive financial employment marketplace, students receiving any Latin honor – especially that of summa cum laude – obtain an advantage over their competition in the job market for recent graduates.